forseti-security/forseti-security/_docs/_latest/develop/dev/gcp_api.md

 1. Make it inherit the `BaseRepositoryClient`.
 1. Initialize it with quota parameters.
 1. Define the property method named after the bar resource we want to interact with, e.g. bar().
-This property method will instantiate a _FooBarRepository class, which will install the base GCP API functionalities (building requests, authentication, and API methods).
+This property method will initialize a _FooBarRepository class, which will install the base GCP API functionalities (building requests, authentication, and API methods).